 - Broker Pre-License Applied Real Estate Principles (15-hours interactive).

-Click here to find information on our upcoming 90-hr Illinois Broker Pre-License Courses.
-(Filter by tag: Pre-License)
+Click here (then, on the right side, filter by the tag “pre-license”) to find information on and register for one of our upcoming 90-hr Illinois Broker Pre-License Courses.

 Step 2 – State and National Exam

 After you’ve completed your coursework, thoroughly review the Illinois Real Estate Examination Program Candidate Handbook.

 When you’re done reviewing the handbook, you may register for the state and national licensing exam.

 Before you may submit your license application to the Illinois Department of Financial and Professional Regulation (IDFPR), you will need a managing broker to sponsor you.

 To maintain your broker license, you will need to complete post-license education during your first renewal cycle and continuing education in subsequent renewal cycles.

 Financial Assistance is Available